MicrosoftDocs/entra-docs/docs/identity-platform/custom-extension-get-started.md

 This article describes how to configure and set up a custom claims provider with the [token issuance start event](custom-claims-provider-overview.md#token-issuance-start-event-listener) type.
 This event is triggered right before the token is issued, and allows you to call a REST API to add claims to the token.

 This how-to guide demonstrates the token issuance start event with a REST API running in Azure Functions and a sample OpenID Connect application.
+In this article, you'll create a REST API using Azure Functions in the Azure portal, then register a custom authentication extension in the Microsoft Entra admin center.
+You'll add some attributes that you expect your custom authentication extension to parse from your REST API.
+To test the custom authentication extension, you'll register a test web application to get a token and view the claims.

 Before you start, take a look at following video, which demonstrates how to configure Microsoft Entra custom claims provider with Function App:

 > [!VIDEO https://www.youtube.com/embed/fxQGVIwX8_4]